-The secondary containment volume of a single storage tank must be at least 110% of the tank.
+The secondary volume of a single storage tank must be at least 110% of the tank.
 Facilities with more than one tank must have secondary containment of at least 150% of the largest tank’s volume or 10% of the total volume of all containers, whichever is greater.

-If the secondary containment system is open to rainfall, the system must be hold at least 4.5 inches of rainfall over the required containment volume.
+If the secondary system is open to rainfall, the system must be hold at least 4.5 inches of rainfall over the required containment volume.
 Secondary containment systems open to fire sprinklers must hold the water from said sprinklers for at least 20 minutes while still maintaining the required containment volume.